 Anaemia may start out being so mild that you don't notice it.
 However, as anaemia progresses, the symptoms get worse.2

 Iron deficiency anaemia is the most common cause of anaemia and is more frequently seen in pregnant women or women with heavy periods.
 If you have any symptoms of anaemia, you should visit your doctor and discuss your treatment options.
-Iron supplements have been found to cause an increase in weight gain.
-People receiving iron therapy should get advice on the risks of weight gain and the advantages of a healthy diet; additionally, their serum ferritin and haemoglobin levels should be monitored to avoid administering iron for too long a period.
+Iron supplements are commonly prescribed to restore the body's iron levels.
+However, iron supplements have been found to cause an increase in weight in some people.
+Therefore, people receiving iron therapy should get advice on the risks of weight gain and the advantages of a healthy diet; additionally, their serum ferritin and haemoglobin levels should be monitored to avoid administering iron for too long a period.

 - Iron deficiency anaemia. nhs.uk [Internet].
 2017 [cited 2022 Oct 2].
 Available from: https://www.nhs.uk/conditions/iron-deficiency-anaemia/.